pawelpel/py-django-YourGifs_site/README.md

 # py-django-YourGifs_site

-Project made to practice django framework
+Small project made to practice django (with django-registration-redux) and bootstrap